hereya/hereya-cli/README.md

 ## `hereya up`

-provisions all packages in the project
+Provision all packages in the project.

 ```
 USAGE